KMOT: History

-KMOT signed on January 23, 1958, as the third station in the Meyer group, after KFYR-TV and KUMV-TV.
+KMOT began test programs on January 7, 1958, and officially went on the air on January 23, 1958, as the third station in the Meyer group, after KFYR-TV and KUMV-TV.
 KUMV, which signed on a year earlier as a semi-satellite of KFYR, became a semi-satellite of KMOT.
 Until KBMY/KMCY signed on in 1986, the Meyer stations carried a secondary affiliation with ABC.
 Until KXMD-TV signed on in 1969, KUMV would break away from KMOT to carry select CBS programs.

 The Meyers sold off their broadcast holdings in 1997, with the television stations going to Sunrise Television Corporation.
 Sunrise sold them to The Wicks Group of Companies of New York City in 2002.

 Hoak Media bought KFYR-TV, KMOT, KUMV, and KQCD in July 2006, as well as KVLY-TV in Fargo and KSFY in Sioux Falls, South Dakota and its satellite stations.
 On November 17, 2006, the sale was approved by the FCC.

 On January 19, 2009, KMOT began operation as a digital-only station on its existing channel frequency.

 KMOT picked up MeTV in April 2013, with an official launch date of May 1, 2013.

 On November 20, 2013, Hoak announced the sale of most of its stations, including KMOT, to Gray Television.
 Gray initially planned, through Excalibur Broadcasting, to also acquire Fox affiliate KXND from Prime Cities Broadcasting and operate it under a shared services agreement, which would have made it a sister station to KMOT.
 On March 25, 2014, Prime Cities Broadcasting requested that the FCC dismiss the sale of KXND to Excalibur; Gray would instead acquire the non-license assets of KXND, as well as the license of Williston repeater KXND-LP.
 The sale of the Hoak stations was completed on June 13; at that time, Gray shut down KXND's full-power signal and moved Fox programming to the second digital subchannel of KMOT.